-You’re considering an ADHD medication for your child.
-So you need to know how stimulants and nonstimulants work, whether risks exist, and what dosages and frequencies are normal.
-Here, experts answer these and other frequently asked questions about treating your child’s ADD.
+If you’re considering an ADHD medication for your child, you need to know how stimulants — methylphenidate or amphetamine — and nonstimulants work, whether risks exist, and what dosages and frequencies are normal.
+Here, experts answer these and other frequently asked questions about treating your kid’s ADD.

 1. How can I tell if my child really needs ADHD medications?

 Experts agree that parents should consider ADHD medications when symptoms interfere with their child’s social, emotional, or academic life.
 Behavioral therapy and other non-drug treatments can help control symptoms of attention deficit disorder (ADHD or ADD) in some children.
-But experts say these approaches are rarely powerful enough to replace medication.
+But experts say these approaches are rarely powerful enough to replace meds for most kids.